No longer elective: Personal finance education is becoming a must in high schools

 Does your teenager know how to read a pay stub?
 Or understand how compound interest works?
 A growing number of states want to make sure high school students have those skills before they begin making a lifetime of financial decisions after graduation.

-Pandemic drives literacy push
+Financial literacy push

 Financial literacy proponents say required classes at the high-school level can help fill those gaps.
-Students that take a personal finance course are more likely to have higher credit scores and lower debt delinquency rates as young adults, according to one study.10
+Students that take a personal finance course are more likely to have higher credit scores and lower debt delinquency rates as young adults, according to one study.9

 Unique challenges